randismaael/stm32-os/README.md

 # STM32 Bare Metal OS

-A bare metal operating system built from scratch on the STM32F103C8T6 (Blue Pill) without HAL or any abstraction libraries.
+A bare metal operating system built from scratch on the STM32F103C8T6 (Blue Pill).
 Written in ARM assembly and C.

+## What This Is
+Starting from power-on, the CPU reads the vector table at the start of flash (`0x08000000`), loads the stack pointer, and jumps to the reset handler.
+The reset handler copies initialized variables from flash to RAM, zeroes the BSS section, then calls `main()`.
+GPIO and an interrupt-driven SysTick timer are implemented for precise timing.
+No HAL or abstraction libraries, every register is accessed directly.

 ## Learning
-- Bare metal ARM programming
+- Bare metal ARM programming and direct register access
+- ARM [Cortex-M3](https://www.st.com/resource/en/reference_manual/rm0008-stm32f101xx-stm32f102xx-stm32f103xx-stm32f105xx-and-stm32f107xx-advanced-armbased-32bit-mcus-stmicroelectronics.pdf#page=49.32) boot sequence and memory map
+- Linker scripts, ELF sections, and memory placement
+- Interrupt-driven programming with SysTick and NVIC
 - GDB debugging over SWD
-- ARM ([Cortex-M3](https://www.st.com/resource/en/reference_manual/rm0008-stm32f101xx-stm32f102xx-stm32f103xx-stm32f105xx-and-stm32f107xx-advanced-armbased-32bit-mcus-stmicroelectronics.pdf#page=49.32)) memory map and boot sequence

 ## Resources
 - [Vivonomicon bare metal STM32 series](https://vivonomicon.com/2018/04/20/bare-metal-stm32-programming-part-1-hello-arm/)